 Other sources of funding may qualify provided they are approved in writing in advance by the Division (approval of a particular source in prior years does not meet this requirement).
 Adjustments to the purchase price of the land by the seller are not sources of mortgage subsidy.
 Staff will take percentages to two decimal and will not round up or down.
 Applicants are required to submit a letter of commitment or interest from their funding sources.

-SECTION 14.15 TIE BREAKERS
+14.5 Tie Breakers

 In the event that one or more projects competing for Tax Credits in the same set-aside or geographical account receives an identical number of points, the Division will break the tie by determining the most efficient use of Tax Credits compared against costs.
 This will be determined by dividing the gross ten year total amount of Tax Credit funding by the Total Project Costs.
 The project with the lowest percentage of Tax Credit funding to Total Project Costs to two (2) decimal places will win the tie break.
 If the above fails to break the tie, the Division will conduct a lottery pursuant to NAC 319.990.